Harshgupta71/askPio_blog/_posts/2019-10-30-Setup-Azure-CICD-Pipeline-Using-Visual-Studio.md

 ---

 ### Introduction:
-We are going to see how to configure Azure DevOps CI/CD and setup Azure Pipeline using visual studio.
+Today, we are going to see how to configure Azure DevOps CI/CD and setup Azure Pipeline using visual studio.

 Not spending the time on what is Azure DevOps and its feature, we are directly moving to CI/CD.
 How can we configure this using visual studio?
 We will see this step by step.
 Once we set up the Azure Pipeline then on each check-in it will build the application and deploy the changes on App Service.

 In this article, we will see how to configure the CI/CD for a single project in one solution.
 In the next article, we will see how to configure the CI/CD for multiple projects in one solution.